bartheart/Custom_Shell_in_C/README.md

             Acticity Log

-- ( Bemnet ) wrote the main driving files that are needed to implement our corresponding functions for the bitwise operations.
+- ( Bemnet ) wrote the main driving files that are needed to implement our corresponding functions for the program.

 - Role assignment
     Daniel Hughes is assigned to